World Service Conference

 There are two major lines of communication between the individual group and SIA as a whole.
 The first is the SIA World Service Conference (with its committees) and the SIA World Service Office (WSO), which acts as the service center for groups throughout the world.

 Outreach Purpose and Duties:

-To devise approaches and methods to reach as many adult victims of childhood sexual abuse as possible (such as means to contact professionals who may come in contact with those victims, ways to contact the media, and a variety of communications methods) being ever mindful of the SIA Traditions regarding anonymity.
+- To devise approaches and methods to reach as many adult victims of childhood sexual abuse as possible (connect with professionals who may come in contact with victims, ways to contact the media, and a variety of communications methods) being ever mindful of the SIA Traditions regarding anonymity.

-Finance Purpose and Duties:
+Fiscal Self-Support Purpose and Duties:

 Literature Purpose and Duties:

-This committee and its sub committees are responsible for all functions related to SIA Literature (except for a final review for legal purposes which is done by the SIA Board of Trustees).
+This committee and its sub-committees are responsible for all functions related to SIA Literature (except for a final review for legal purposes which is done by the SIA Board of Trustees).
 Through a regular article in the SIA Newsletter, Literature Committee activities are reported and members sought.
 A report will be sent to the WSC Standing Chair for the WSC.